Uvez/Cypress_tests/README.md

 * `npm init` to setup node project with package.json
 * `npm install --save-dev serve` to install serve as dev dependency.
 It is used to serve our task.html file as a Website
 * `npm install --save-dev concurrently` to install concurrently as dev dependency.
 It is used to run npm commands cocurrently
 * `npm install --save-dev cypress` to install cypress as dev dependency.
-Install Cypress in the system
+Install Cypress in the system.
 * `npx cypress open` to open the cypress test runner and choose `E2E Testing` which will create cypress config, support and fixture folders.
+* If cypress does not open, gives you error message such as "No version of Cypress is installed in:".
+Use below command to install cypress once again.
+         `npx cypress install --force`

 * `npm install --save-dev cypress-file-upload` to install cypress-file-upload as dev dependency.
 It is used for file upload element
 * `npm install --save-dev cypress-iframe` to install cypress-iframe as dev dependency.
 It is used to detect iframe elements
 * `npm install --save-dev cypress-mochawesome-reporter` to install cypress-mochawesome-reporter as dev dependency.
 It is used for reporting.